News

 Israel Knesset Delegation Visits DSET to Exchange Views on Strengthening Taiwan-Israel Innovation and Technology Cooperation

-Chairman Toporovsky noted that while both Taiwan and Israel are relatively small in size, they have each demonstrated remarkable innovation and manufacturing capabilities, making them highly complementary partners.
+Chair Toporovsky emphasized that while both Taiwan and Israel are relatively small in size, they have demonstrated exceptional capabilities in innovation and manufacturing.
+He noted the high degree of complementarity between the two nations.

 Share This News